maartje/NeuralImageCaptionGeneration/README.md

 # Getting started

-Open a terminal in the directory 'DL_NLP' and follow the steps below.
+Open a terminal in the project directory and follow the steps below.

 **Step 1: installation**